Raring to go for reception: Teacher tips

 Count how many steps it is to get to the bottom of the garden, how many blue cars are in the car park, sing number songs and rhymes when you’re stuck in traffic, match up pairs of socks and find the odd one out, compare sizes (are they bigger, smaller, the same or different?), measure things in simple ways such as different sized containers in the bath (capacity), look for different shapes in the environment e.g. which road signs are circular, triangular or rectangular.

-At Explore Learning, or mission is to help children excel academically, be confident in the classroom, thrive in exams and be fearless in school and beyond!
-Find out how we can support children from 4-14 blossom.
+At Explore Learning, our mission is to help children excel academically, be confident in the classroom, thrive in exams and be fearless in school and beyond!
+Find out how we can support children from 4-14 blossom with our maths & English tuition.

 Discover more interesting posts from our blog